 It’s all because I wrote a book on running, Footnotes; How Running Makes us Human.
 A lot of that is about how running inculcates creativity, how this almost meditative activity has very specific neurological effects on the brain.
 So I’d go out for a run, and come back with an idea, and this interest in sweat was one of them.
 It suddenly became clear, when I was out running, that sweat is an evolutionary imperative that has given us an advantage over other mammals, in terms of hunting.

-Sweat is about as essential to being human as having a brain is, and has played a key role in the evolutionary success of our species.
-We think of it as a sort of throwback to our previous animal selves, but the reason we’re at the top of food chain is partly due to the fact we sweat, but also the way we sweat, on particular parts of our body.
+Sweat is about as essential to being human as having a brain is and has played a key role in the evolutionary success of our species.
+We think of it as a sort of throwback to our previous animal selves, but the reason we’re at the top of the food chain is partly due to the fact we sweat, but also the way we sweat, on particular parts of our body.

 Can you elaborate?